- Tuition & Costs

 Pell grants are based on financial need as determined by the FAFSA.
 Students must have a completed FAFSA on file for the current aid year in order to be considered for this grant.

-For 2010-2011, these grants range from $277 to $5550.
+These grants could range from $277 to $5550.
 Actual awards depend on the Expected Family Contribution (EFC), as determined by the FAFSA and the number of credits for which the student registers.
 A student may receive the Pell Grant for three full semesters.

 To receive the full amount of the Pell Grant, a student must be enrolled for 12 or more credits per semester.
 Grant amounts are adjusted and/or prorated based on the student's actual enrollment at the end of the second week of the semester.
 Federal regulations prohibit award changes to be made after this date unless the student completely withdraws.